sungsoo-ahn/2025/_posts/2025-04-28-rethinking-graph-prompts.md

 ### Limited Understanding of Prompt Design

-Although we can theoretically prove that there exists a graph prompt that can approximate or even equal the optimal solution for a downstream task from formula 6, our practical ability to construct such a prompt remains limited.
+Although we can theoretically prove that there exists a graph prompt that can approximate or even equal the optimal solution for a downstream task from **Equation 5**, our practical ability to construct such a prompt remains limited.
 The exact form of an optimal graph prompt is often difficult to find, and this gap in understanding affects subsequent prompt design.
 Without clear insights into the optimal prompt structure, designing effective prompts often relies on trial-and-error or heuristic-based methods.
-Existing prompts may not fully leverage the theoretical potential of graph prompt, leading to less efficient or less effective performance in practical applications.
+Existing prompts may not fully leverage the theoretical potential of graph prompts, leading to less efficient or less effective performance in practical applications.
 The absence of a clear framework for designing graph prompts makes it challenging to scale them to more complex or diverse graph data.
 This limitation emphasizes the need for more research into theoretical frameworks that connect graph structure and task objectives to prompt design and methods for learning or discovering optimal prompts directly from data.

 ### Limited Standardized Benchmarks